woctezuma/finetune-detr/README.md

 ## Usage

--   Acquire a dataset,
+-   Acquire a dataset, e.g. the the `balloon` dataset,
 -   Convert the dataset to the COCO format,
--   Run `finetune_detr.ipynb` to fine-tune DETR on the `balloon` dataset.
+-   Run `finetune_detr.ipynb` to fine-tune DETR on this dataset.

 ## Data